 Children under 18 who have applied with their parents for citizenship may attend the ceremony.
 They are not required to take the oath or pledge, but can use the opportunity to be presented with their certificate.

 If a child cannot attend the ceremony, another family member may collect the certificate on their behalf.

 All citizenship ceremonies are by invitation only.
 Each applicant may nominate two guests to attend their citizenship ceremony.
 The guests may be friends or family members.

 What do I need to bring with me?

 Your Home Office letter and your biometric residence permit, which is the photographic credit-card sized card that shows your immigration status, if you were issued with one.
 If you haven’t received the Home Office letter before date of the ceremony and do not hold a biometric residence permit, please bring any form of current photo ID with your date of birth, e.g. driving license or passport.

 How long does the ceremony take?

 The ceremony takes around 40 minutes, depending on the number of applicants who attend.
-All those attending are requested to arrive half an hour before the ceremony is due to start to enable their identification to be checked and to sign the Oxfordshire Citizenship Register.
+All those attending are requested to arrive half an hour before the ceremony is due to start to enable their identification to be checked.

 What happens during the ceremony?